 The deployment process consists of three stages:

-Before starting, consider the following recommendations for a Hyper-V server that’ll host the vCFA VM:
+Before starting, consider the following recommendations for a Hyper-V server that will host the VM with the virtual CFA:

 At least 2 CPU cores and 8 GB of RAM available (not already used by other VMs or the host system)

 180 GB of storage with low latency (preferably an SSD attached locally to the host machine) for the catalog volume

 At least 2 TB of high throughput storage to house the storage volume

 Step 1.
 Choose virtual disk locations and import the virtual machine

 Before going any further, decide where you are going to store the VM and virtual disk (VHD) files.